What would devolution mean?

 A new Combined County Authority

-The new Combined County Authority would include representatives from existing county, city, borough, and district councils and it would be led by a new regional Mayor.
+Local authorities would still exist as individual councils but the new Combined County Authority, led by a new regional Mayor, would work with all councils across the area to deliver the best possible outcomes for the residents and businesses.
 There would also be opportunities for private, public, and voluntary sector organisations to contribute and have their voices heard.

 Our first regional mayor